Battery storage allows you to capture electricity when it’s cheap – or free – to use later in the day

 Battery storage varies enormously in size.

-There are batteries available as small as 1.2 kWh and as big as 20 kWh.
-If you’ve no idea what ‘kWh’ stands for, please read our handy Energy Terminology guide.
+There are batteries available as small as 1.2 kWh and as big as 22 kWh and more.
+If you’ve no idea what ‘kWh’ stands for, please read our Energy Terminology guide.

-Most home battery storage is in the range of 2.4 kWh and 13.5 kWh.
+Most home battery storage is in the range of 2.5 kWh to 15 kWh.

 The size you need depends on several factors, including: